eafit-apolo/apolo-users/docs/source/software/applications/mafft/7.402/installation.rst

 This entry described the installation process of MAFFT with extensions.

 #.
-Get the MAFFT wit extensions package.
+Get the MAFFT with the extensions package.

    .. code-block:: bash